The School of Medical Laboratory Science is accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).

 The MLS program awards a certificate upon successful completion of the year.
 The certificate plus an appropriate baccalaureate degree allows the student to sit for a national certification examination.
 Granting of the certification is not contingent upon the student passing any type of external certification or licensure examination.

-With regard to NAACLS outcome measures, the program has a 100% pass rate on the ASCP Board of Certification exam, 100% graduation rate, 0% attritions rate (loss of failure to graduate) of students who began the final half of the program, and a 100% placement rate.
+Regarding NAACLS outcome measures, for the graduates of 2021, 2020, and 2019, the program has a 100% pass rate on the ASCP Board of Certification Exam within one year of graduation, 100% graduation rate, 0% attritions rate (loss of failure to graduate) of students who began the final half of the program, and a 100% placement rate in employment in the field or further education within one year of graduation.

 100% of the graduates of the MLS program found employment in the field, or were accepted into graduate school programs.
 Most clinical laboratory scientists are employed in a hospital setting.
 They may choose to perform testing in all areas of the laboratory as a generalist or specialize in one area such as Microbiology.
 With experience, advanced certification is available.
 Laboratory management and MLS education are also potential career paths.